braintree/litmus_paper/README.md

 Litmus paper can also report health checks in HAProxy agent check format.
 The agent check functionality takes the health data from a service health check, and exposes it on a different port in the format HAProxy expects.

-There are no configuration files for the agent check, since all options are specified on the command line.
+There are no additional configuration files for the agent check, since all options are specified on the command line.
+Services are configured as normal litmus services as described above.

 ```
 Usage: litmus-agent-check [options]